Daniel J. Frey

 A time not seen.

-Like a toddler new to the world, America is about to take a step of fate.
+Like a toddler new to the world, America is about to take a step into the future.

 It would appear reason and ignorance are evenly balanced.